byronbytes/cyberlog/1 - Can I BYPASS the Security System?/analytics.md

 - You will have limited site access for as long it is disconnected
 - Probably other stuff but I haven't tested it yet.
 - Online Multiplayer stuff does not work

+## Roadblocks
+It still technically is "offline" which makes it tough to find out when to disconnect.

 ## Workarounds
 I don't know, but I will research this more.